yandex-cloud/docs/en/api-design-guide/concepts/idempotency.md

 We recommended using a **v4** UUID.

 When the service receives your request with the `Idempotency-Key` header, it checks whether an operation with this UUID has already been created.
-If it was, the server returns the `Operation` object with this operation's current status.
+If it has, the server returns the `Operation` object with this operation's current status.
 If no operation with this UUID is found, the service starts performing it.

 ## Examples {#examples}

-The examples below demonstrates how to use the idempotency mechanism when working with {{ yandex-cloud }} APIs.
+The examples below show how to use the idempotency mechanism when working with the {{ yandex-cloud }} API.

 ### Example 1 {#example-1}